petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

 1. Enter the following Remote Live Connection details:

-   **Remote Host/IP**: Enter your Remote server's IP address into the *Remote Host/IP* field.
+   **Remote Host/IP**: Enter your Remote server's IP address into the *Remote Host/IP* field (or the cluster IP address, for Liferay PaaS).
 This should match the `tunnel.servlet.hosts.allowed` property specified in your `portal-ext.properties` file.

    **Remote Port**: Enter the port for your remote DXP instance into the *Remote Port* field.
+For Liferay PaaS, enter `443` as the port.

    **Remote Path Context**: Enter the *Remote Path Context*.
 This is only required if a non-root portal servlet context path is used on the remote Liferay server.
 Access to this context must not be blocked by a proxy or firewall.